 Though his life was short, it was filled with love and accomplishments.
 The people closest to him remembered him fondly, and he is still regarded as one of the best in his field.
 He was named Slovakian Athlete of the Century in 2000.
 His legacy is one filled with admiration and respect; even those who thought he wasn't talented knew he worked for his place.
 Even though he started young, it is clear that figure skating did not come easy to him; it was his love for the sport that allowed him to overcome any barriers he faced.

 Throughout his life, figure skating remained a cornerstone.
 Even when he stopped performing, he never left the community.
 The community responded in kind, never leaving him either.
 After his death, a sports stadium was named after him, and his face is even on a Slovakian stamp.
-Though his life was short, he is remembered for all his did.
+Though his life was short, he is remembered.

 [Disclaimer: some of the sources may contain triggering material]